ACM40960/project-conflict-and-climate-change/readme/README.md

 ## GREENHOUSE GASES

 ## CO₂ EMISSIONS
-CO₂ is the most abundant human-generated GHG, produced mainly through fossil fuel combustion, deforestation, and industrial processes.
-It persists in the atmosphere for centuries, making it the primary driver of long-term warming.
+Carbon dioxide (CO₂) is the most common greenhouse gas produced by humans.
+It mainly comes from burning coal, oil, and gas for electricity, transport, and industry, as well as from cutting down trees.
+What makes CO₂ so harmful is that it stays in the atmosphere for hundreds of years, keeping the Earth warm long after it’s released.

 ![CO₂ Emissions](figures/co2_emissions_plot.png)

 1. China (blue)
-* The most prominent curve in the graph.
-* CO₂ emissions were low until the late 1950s, began rising slowly, then accelerated dramatically after 2000.
-* By 2025, China surpasses 11 billion tons/year — nearly 10× more than its 1970s level.
-* This surge corresponds to China’s industrialization, urbanization, and reliance on coal-based energy.
-It is a direct link between human activity and emissions growth.
+China’s emissions remained low until around the 1950s.
+After that, they started rising, and from the 2000s onwards, they shot up very quickly.
+Today, China is the world’s biggest emitter of CO₂, producing over 11 billion tons a year.
+This huge increase is linked to China’s fast industrial growth, growing cities, and heavy use of coal.
+It clearly shows how human activities can cause sharp increases in greenhouse gas emissions.

 2. India (green)
-* Emissions start low and begin rising gradually around 1950–1960, but acceleration happens after 1990.
-* In 2025, India's emissions are around 2.5–3 billion tons/year — steadily rising.
-* India’s rise parallels population growth, expanding energy needs, and agricultural intensification.
-The steady rise reinforces the human-made emissions narrative — especially in the Global South.
+India also started with low emissions.
+From the 1950s onwards, emissions slowly grew, and then picked up more speed after 1990.
+By 2025, India’s emissions are expected to reach around 2.5 to 3 billion tons a year.
+This growth is due to the country’s large population, growing need for electricity, and farming.
+It shows how human development and energy use directly affect CO₂ levels.

 3. United Kingdom (brown)
-* The only country that shows an early rise (mid-1800s) and a plateau/fall after ~1970.
-* UK emissions peak around 1900–1950, then decline steadily after 1980.
-* This reflects the UK’s early industrialization and later transition to cleaner energy sources, better efficiency, and climate policy.
-It provides historical proof that human decisions and policy can reduce emissions.
+The UK has a different pattern.
+Its emissions started rising very early in the 1800s during the industrial revolution.
+But since the 1970s, the UK’s emissions have dropped steadily.
+This is because the country moved towards cleaner energy, better technology, and strong climate policies.
+The UK shows us that it's possible to reduce emissions while still growing the economy.

 4. Tonga / Dominica / Micronesia (pink/purple/orange)
-* All three show flat lines near zero throughout the entire period.
-* No significant contribution to global CO₂ emissions.
-* These countries contribute negligibly to global emissions yet but still experience warming.
+These small island nations have contributed almost nothing to global CO₂ emissions.
+Their emission levels have stayed flat and near zero.
+Yet, they are among the first to feel the effects of climate change like rising sea levels and stronger storms.
+This is a clear example of climate injustice: countries that pollute the least are often the most affected.

 Carbon dioxide (CO₂) is the largest contributor to anthropogenic climate change, primarily released through fossil fuel combustion, deforestation, and industrial activities.
 It is the most abundant long-lived greenhouse gas, remaining in the atmosphere for centuries and acting as the primary driver of sustained global warming.
 Our analysis shows steep increases in CO₂ emissions from industrializing nations such as China and India, especially after the 1950s, with China now the dominant global emitter.
 The United Kingdom, while historically one of the highest emitters, has seen emissions steadily decline since the 1970s due to policy shifts and a transition away from coal.
 Small island nations such as Tonga, Dominica, and Micronesia remain negligible contributors throughout the period.
 The plot reveals that China exhibits exponential growth in emissions beginning in the 1980s, while India follows a steadier upward trajectory.
 By contrast, the UK shows a clear downward path, reflecting decarbonization efforts.
 The sustained rise in emissions from emerging economies directly parallels their industrial and economic growth, strongly supporting the case that global warming is primarily driven by human activity rather than natural variability.

 ## CH₄ EMISSIONS
-Methane (CH₄) is a potent greenhouse gas — over 25× more powerful than CO₂ in trapping heat over a 100-year period.
-Key human sources include:
+Methane (CH₄) is one of the most powerful greenhouse gases, trapping over 25 times more heat than carbon dioxide over a century.
+The key human sources include, livestock farming, rice cultivation, landfills, and the oil and gas industry
-* Livestock digestion (enteric fermentation)
-* Rice paddies
-* Landfills
-* Oil and gas operations

 ![CH₄ Emissions](figures/methane_emissions_plot.png)

 1. China (blue line)
-* Methane emissions were steady and moderate until the 1950s
-* Post-1960s, emissions began a rapid and steady exponential increase
-* Massive acceleration observed after 1980 and especially post-2000
-* By 2025, China’s methane emissions approach 1.9 billion tons CO₂-eq/year
-* Reflects China’s livestock boom, large-scale rice cultivation, waste expansion, and fossil fuel industry growth.
-Strong evidence of human-induced methane emissions on a national scale.
+China’s methane emissions stayed relatively stable until the mid-20th century.
+From the 1950s onwards, however, they began to climb rapidly, accelerating especially after 1980 and surging again after 2000.
+By 2025, China is releasing nearly 1.9 billion tons of CO₂-equivalent methane every year.
+This dramatic increase mirrors the country’s growth in livestock production, rice farming, fossil fuel extraction, and waste generation.
+China’s trend is a clear example of how intensified human activity drives methane emissions at the national scale.

 2. India (green line)
-* Emissions start high even in the 1800s — likely due to agriculture and livestock, which have long been central to India's economy
-* Moderate growth between 1850–1950, but steep growth from 1970 onward
-* India reaches over 1 billion tons CO₂-eq/year by 2025
-* India’s emissions largely stem from agricultural methane, especially cattle and rice.
-Strong human link, especially in the agriculture sector.
+India’s methane emissions have been high for centuries, reflecting its long reliance on agriculture and livestock.
+From 1850 to 1950, the growth is moderate, but after 1970, emissions rise steeply.
+By 2025, India produces more than 1 billion tons of CO₂-equivalent methane annually.
+The primary sources are agricultural particularly cattle rearing and flooded rice paddies.
+This long-term pattern highlights the strong human link between agricultural practices and methane output.

 3. United Kingdom (brown line)
-* Methane emissions show a long, flat increase from 1850 to about 1990, followed by a clear decline
-* By 2025, the UK’s methane emissions are down significantly — below 0.1 billion tons
-* This decline reflects methane abatement policies (e.g., improved livestock management, better landfills, reduced coal mining).
-Demonstrates that policy interventions can reduce emissions.
+Methane emissions in the UK show a gradual increase from 1850 to around 1990, followed by a clear and sustained decline.
+By 2025, the UK’s emissions fall below 0.1 billion tons CO₂-equivalent.
+This reduction is largely due to improved livestock management, better landfill practices, and reduced coal mining.
+The UK’s progress shows that deliberate policies can meaningfully cut methane emission.

-4. Tonga, Dominica, Micronesia (pink, orange, purple — nearly flat lines)
-* Emissions are essentially flat and near zero throughout the time period
-* These small island nations have minimal agricultural or industrial methane sources, yet they still suffer warming — supports your climate injustice argument (i.e., affected by others’ emissions).
+4. Tonga, Dominica, Micronesia (pink, orange, purple — nearly flat lines) For these small island countries, methane emissions have remained flat and close to zero across the entire period.
+Due to minimal industrial activity and limited livestock agriculture, their methane outputs are negligible.
+However, despite their low contributions, these countries still experience the damaging effects of climate change.
+Their situation underscores the disproportionate burden faced by low-emission nations due to emissions generated elsewhere.

 China and India show consistent growth in methane emissions, with a marked acceleration after the 1970s driven by agricultural expansion, livestock farming, and waste sector development.
 The United Kingdom, in contrast, demonstrates a steady decline in emissions after the 1990s, reflecting the success of regulatory measures and improved management practices.
 Small island nations contribute only negligible amounts of methane, yet remain among the most vulnerable to its warming effects, underscoring the disproportionate burden on low-emission countries.
 Overall, these trends highlight how human-driven agricultural and industrial activities are key contributors to rising methane levels and global warming.

 ## N₂O EMISSIONS
 N₂O (nitrous oxide) is a potent greenhouse gas: ~298× more powerful than CO₂ per molecule (on a 100-year scale).
-Main human sources:
-* Agricultural soil management (synthetic fertilizers, manure)
-* Livestock waste
-* Fossil fuel combustion
-* Industrial processes (e.g., nitric acid production)
+Most of it comes from the way we farm and use fertilizers, how we manage livestock waste, burn fuels, and run certain industries

 ![N₂O Emissions](figures/no2_emissions_plot.png)

 1. China (blue line)
-* Minimal emissions pre-1950
-* Rapid exponential rise from 1960s, peaking around 2005–2015
-* Recent dip or leveling off but still the highest emitter in this group
-* Emissions exceed 4×10⁸ tons CO₂-equivalent
-* This mirrors the green revolution, fertilizer-intensive farming, and rapid industrialization.
-* The rise strongly supports the anthropogenic origin of greenhouse gas emissions.
+China's nitrous oxide emissions were minimal until 1950 but began rising rapidly during the 1960s, showing an exponential increase that peaked between 2005 and 2015.
+Even though there’s been a slight dip in recent years, China still leads as the largest emitter among the countries studied.
+This pattern lines up closely with the Green Revolution, the heavy use of fertilizers, and rapid industrial growth strongly supporting that human activity is at the core of these emissions.

 2. India (green line)
-* Starts with slightly elevated emissions even in the 1800s, likely due to traditional agriculture
-* Growth picks up from 1950s, with consistent increase
-* By 2025, India reaches close to 3×10⁸ tons CO₂-equivalent
-* Fertilizer use, animal waste management, and farming practices drive N₂O rise.
-This is another human-driven trajectory, especially from agriculture, not nature.
+In India, emissions were already slightly elevated in the 1800s due to long-standing agricultural practices, but began increasing consistently from the 1950s onward.
+By 2025, India is expected to reach nearly 300 million tons CO₂-equivalent, largely driven by fertilizer use, livestock waste, and farming practices.
+Like China, India’s rise is clearly linked to the growth of intensive, fertilizer-based agriculture.

 3. United Kingdom (brown line)
-* Shows steady increase until ~1990s, followed by visible decline
-* Today sits below 1×10⁸ tons, having dropped ~40% from peak
-* UK’s emissions fall due to agricultural reform, reduced fertilizer use, and environmental policy.
-Strong example of successful climate governance.
+The United Kingdom shows a steady increase in emissions until the 1990s, followed by a significant decline of around 40%.
+This drop reflects the success of agricultural reforms, reduced fertilizer usage, and effective climate policy serving as an example of impactful climate governance.

-4. Tonga / Dominica / Micronesia (pink, purple, orange lines — flat at bottom)
-* Lines remain flat and near-zero across the timeline
+4. Tonga / Dominica / Micronesia (pink, purple, orange lines — flat at bottom) Countries like Tonga, Dominica, and Micronesia display flat, near-zero emission levels throughout the time series.
+These small island nations contribute negligibly to global N₂O emissions, but still face the consequences of climate change.
-* These countries produce negligible nitrous oxide, supporting the idea that small island nations are victims, not contributors to global warming.

-China exhibits a sharp rise in nitrous oxide emissions after the 1960s, largely driven by the widespread use of industrial fertilizers and the expansion of intensive agriculture.
-India shows steady growth beginning in the 1950s, reflecting similar agricultural trends.
-In contrast, the United Kingdom’s emissions declined after the 1990s, following agricultural reforms and stronger environmental regulations.
-Small island nations such as Tonga, Micronesia, and Dominica contribute virtually no emissions, yet remain highly exposed to the consequences of global warming.
-These patterns reinforce the conclusion that greenhouse gas emissions—and the resulting temperature rise—are overwhelmingly linked to human activity, particularly in the agricultural sector.
+China and India’s sharp increases in N₂O emissions reflect the rise of fertilizer-heavy agriculture and industrial growth.
+However, UK shows that strong policies and changes in farming can reverse the trend.
+Small island nations such as Tonga, Micronesia, and Dominica contribute almost nothing, but remain highly exposed to the consequences of global warming.
+These patterns gives the conclusion that greenhouse gas emissions and the resulting temperature rise are overwhelmingly linked to human activity, particularly in the agricultural sector.

 ## LAND ANIMALS SLAUGHTERED FOR MEAT OVER TIME
 This graph illustrates the number of land animals slaughtered for meat annually across six countries from 1960 to 2025.